-The primary responsibilities of the Compliance function are to work actively to ensure a high level of compliance within the Group and to ensure that Handelsbanken's low risk tolerance regarding non-compliance is fulfilled.
+The primary responsibilities of the Compliance function are to work actively to ensure a high level of compliance within the Group and to ensure that the Bank's low risk tolerance is maintained.
 The Compliance function also manages public authority contacts related to supervisory cases.
-The function provides advice and support about compliance to the employees, CEO and Board of the Group, and continually informs the units concerned about the risks which may arise in the operations due to inadequate compliance.
+The function is to identify and monitor risks, to provide advice and support about compliance to the Group's employees, CEO and Board, and to continuously inform the units concerned about the risks which may arise in the operations due to inadequate compliance.